xeoron/SystemProxy/README.md

 Requirements:
 =====
-Mac OS X Leapard or higher
+Mac OS X Leapard or higher and a AppleScript Editor

 To turn on a system wide SOCKS proxy you will need a "service" already running in the background to bind SOCKS too.